jperon/lyluatex/lyluatex.md

 score writer.
-They are encoded in LilyPond input language, either directly in the `.tex` document or in referenced standalone files.  \lyluatex\ will automatically take care of compiling the scores if necessary -- making use of an intelligent caching mechansim --, and it will match the score's layout to that of the text document.  \lyluatex\ will produce PDF image files which are automatically included within the current paragraph, in their own paragraphs or as full pages, but more sophisticated integrations are possible in combination
+They are encoded in LilyPond input language, either directly in the `.tex` document or in referenced standalone files.  \lyluatex\ will automatically take care of compiling the scores if necessary -- making use of an intelligent caching mechanism --, and it will match the score's layout to that of the text document.  \lyluatex\ will produce PDF image files which are automatically included within the current paragraph, in their own paragraphs or as full pages, but more sophisticated integrations are possible in combination